Ruzsel/Superstore_Analysis/README.md

 ```
 ![image](https://github.com/Ruzsel/Superstore_Analysis/assets/150054552/170c1c72-b3e7-46f9-8334-23f7c570f0b4)

+## Total Profit and Sales by each Year Analysis
 Calculates the total profit for each year by grouping the DataFrame 'df' based on the 'year' column and summing up the profits.
 ```python
 profit_by_year = df.groupby('year')['profit'].sum()